DanielDev1985/G8MKLocalSearch/README.md

 G8MKLocalSearch
 ===============

-G8MKLocalSearch is a simple search class to search addresses, places, cities, etc... in iOS6 >= or iOS &lt; 6.
+G8MKLocalSearch is a simple search class to search addresses, places, cities, etc... in iOS6.1 >= or iOS &lt;= 6.1

 iOS6 => return a MKLocalSearchResponse Object